Kyrpel/tweet-scheduler-make-com/README.md

+# Tweet Creation from Articles/Screenshots
-# Tweet Creation & Scheduler with Make.com
+# & Scheduler with Make.com

 A web application that helps create and schedule engaging tweets from various content sources.
 The app processes text and images, generates tweet variations using GPT-4, and allows scheduling through Google Sheets integration.